 Identification of existing cooperatives and registration of new members (20th January, 2021)

-The third activity was identification and registration of existing cooperatives.
-The goal was to identify existing cooperatives in the community and also register new ones and also register new members.
-We were able to identify 166 (95 men and 61 women) registered members and 20 number of persons without cooperatives.
+The third activity was identification and registration of existing co-operatives.
+The goal was to identify existing cooperatives in the community, register new ones and also new members.
+We were able to identify 166 (95 men and 61 women) registered as members, then discovered 20 persons in number without co-operatives.